DarthCepheus/IPExtractor/README.md

 # IP Address Extractor

-A powerful Python script that parses various document formats and extracts IP addresses and ranges, converting them to standardized CIDR notation.
+A powerful Python script that parses various document formats and extracts IP addresses and ranges, converting them to standardized list including single ips and CIDR notation.
+This format is perfect for use with Nessus, Qualys, Nmap, Horizon3, Pentera and many other vulnerability management and penatration testing tools.

 ## Features